Find Grad Schools

 Master’s Degrees in Historic Preservation & Conservation

 There are 27 colleges and univerities across the nation that offer a master's degree in historic preservation and conservation.
-This degree is more popular with female students, and about 15% of recent graduates were from an underrepresented racial-ethnic group.
-Also, 14.8% of historic preservation and conservation graduates were international students.
+In recent years, the majority of the students getting degrees in this area were female, and 14% were from an underrepresented racial-ethnic group.
+Also, 8.6% of historic preservation and conservation graduates were international students.

 Education Levels of Historic Preservation and Conservation Majors